siddhartha-gadgil/DeptWeb/_seminars/2020/2020-01-31-phoolan-prasad.md

 that is soliton theory, an outcome of the KdV equation.

-The subject is too big but I shall try to give some glimpses (1) of the history, (2) of the inverse scattering method, and (3) show that aan lgorithm based on algebraic-geometric approach is much easier to derive soliton solutions.
+The subject is too big but I shall try to give some glimpses (1) of the history, (2) of the inverse scattering method, and (3) show that an algorithm based on algebraic-geometric approach is much easier to derive soliton solutions.